vdaas/vald/docs/overview/architecture.md

 When the user updates a vector from Vald:

 1. Vald Ingress receives the request from the user.
-The request includes the new vector(s) and the vector ID(s) to be updated.
+The request includes the the vector ID(s) and the vector(s) to be updated.
 2. Vald Ingress will forward the request to the Vald Filter Gateway to pre-process the request data.
 3. Vald Filter Gateway will forward the request to the user-defined Vald Ingress Filter.
 After the Vald Ingress Filter received the request, it will perform the pre-processing logic defined by the user, for example, padding the vector to match the vector dimension in Vald.
 4. After the request is processed by the user-defined Vald Ingress Filter, the result will return to the Vald Filter Gateway.